Broad majority of Arizona residents support passage of a Medical Aid in Dying law

 Support of Medical Aid in Dying by Party Affiliation in Arizona

 Support of Medical Aid in Dying by Religious Affiliation in Arizona

 Support of Medical Aid in Dying by Ethnicity in Arizona

 Question posed to Arizona residents in a 2022 poll:

-“Do you favor or oppose a proposed law that would allow terminally ill persons to end their own lives provided that two doctors certify that the person is terminally ill and is mentally competent.
-The new law would also require that the ill person administer the lethal drug themselves orally or via injection.
-In this way the patient would be in total control of their end of life decision.”
+Do you support or oppose a proposed law that would allow terminally ill persons to take a medication that would end their own lives as long as two doctors certify that the person is terminally ill and is mentally competent?
+The law would also require that the ill person obtain a doctor’s prescription for the medication and administer it themselves.
+In this way, the patient would be in total control of their end-of-life decision.